chrisparsons83/FFDiscordClub/rules.md

 ## 10. Valid Lineups

 10.1.
 Lineups lock individually at scheduled game time.
+This includes players on the bench.

 10.2.
 Each team is expected to field a valid lineup (no bye week players, no players on IR).
 See rule 10.5 for situations where an empty lineup slot is allowed.